metronotes/metronotes/README.md

 ## Contribute

-Tetonix is open source under the terms of the GPL3.
+Moonbeam is open source under the terms of the GPL3.
 We welcome contributions.
 Please review our [CONTRIBUTIONS.md](CONTRIBUTIONS.md) document for more information.